vinisilvag/rinha-compilers/README.md

 > Thankfully, this implementation arrived only 3 years after the original 'Rinha de Compilers'.

-So, formally, this is my implementation for the [Rinha de Compilers](https://github.com/aripiprazole/rinha-de-compiler) using Rust with a Tree-Walking Interpreter architecture.
+Jokes aside, this is my implementation for the [Rinha de Compilers](https://github.com/aripiprazole/rinha-de-compiler) using Rust with a Tree-Walking Interpreter architecture.

 This project was built to explore: